uploadcare/uploadcare-ios/README.markdown

 ```

 #### iCloud entitlements
-Uploadcare widget uses `UIDocumentMenuViewController`, so you need to enable iCloud in your application.
+Uploadcare Widget uses `UIDocumentMenuViewController`,
+so you need to enable iCloud in your application.
 Go to **Target** -> **Capabilities** and enable iCloud.
-Set both `Key-value storage` and `iCloud Documents` options enabled:
+Enable both `Key-value storage` and `iCloud Documents` options,
 ![iCloud settings](https://ucarecdn.com/738d9b6f-517d-417c-b048-d0d08a411e80/)

-#### Custom url scheme
+#### Custom URL scheme
-Uploadcare widget uses `SFSafariViewController` on iOS 9+ and `UIWebView` on prior versions
+Uploadcare Widget uses `SFSafariViewController` on iOS 9+ and
+`UIWebView` on prior versions for authentification.
-for authentification.
-In this case it should handle url callbacks through custom url
+This allows it to handle URL callbacks through a custom URL
-scheme from application delegate methods:
+scheme from application delegate methods,

 ```objc
 // IOS 9+